anywhichway/reasondb/README.md

 1) Be 100% JavaScript.

-2) Leverage the massive number of hours that have gone into optimizing object access by Mozilla and Google.
+2) Leverage the massive number of hours that have gone into optimizing object property access by Mozilla and Google.
 See [Indexing With JavaScript Objects, Millions Of Ops/Second](http://anywhichway.github.io/indexing.html).

 3) Be extensible from a command, predicate, and persistence store perspective.